Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow: Data description and methods

+As compared to the response functions in Ref.~\cite{Wang2023}, we here refine the analysis by conditioning on velocity intervals.
+To this end, we analyse responses that incorporate the four different indicator functions

-More than one indicator function help to capture different phases of congestion occurrence such as stop-and-go traffic, wide moving jams, and others.
-In this way, we also show an example for the flexible applications of response functions according to different research purposes.
-While $\indi{0}$ indicates heavily congested sections with low velocity range in Eq.~\eqref{eq22_2}, $\indi{1}$ and $\indi{2}$ aim to indicate situations like stop-and-go traffic or phases between two congestion waves.
-Incorporating the velocity ranges of the previous indicators, $\indi{3}$ represents a more generous threshold for the indication of congestion.
-It is mainly introduced for the sake of comparison.
+Fine-tuned indicator functions enable the capture of different phases of congestion occurrence, such as stop-and-go traffic, wide moving jams, and others.
+In Eq.~\eqref{eq22_2}, $\indi{0}$ indicates heavily congested roadways with low velocity range.
+Indicators $\indi{1}$ and $\indi{2}$ are designed to indicate situations such as stop-and-go traffic or phases between two congestion waves.
+The introduction of the velocity ranges of the previous indicators results in $\indi{3}$, which represents a more inclusive threshold for the indication of congestion for comparison.

-Our work focuses on rush hours to study the traffic responses to congestion, more specific on either morning rush hours (mr) from 06:00~to~11:00 or afternoon rush hours (ar) from 14:00~to~19:00, depending on the individual cases to be examined.
-The time lag in Eq.~\eqref{eq22_1} is restricted to $\tau = 300 \ \text{min}$ covering the whole time interval of the rush hours.
-To avoid capturing responses to random events, e.g. accidents or daily construction sites, in this study response functions are averaged over the given work days.
-We generally proceed as follows: For each case examined, we start by choosing an indicator section~$j$ and convert all given time series of velocities~$v_j(t)$ into four times series of indicators~$\varepsilon_j^{(y)}(t)$, $y=0,1,2,3$ according to Eq.~\eqref{eq22_2}.
-For each day and each pair of sections~$ij$ the corresponding response functions~$\tilde{R}_{ij}^{(x)}(\tau)$ are calculated for all three observables velocity, flow and density from section~$i$ for all four types of indicators from section~$j$.
-Averaging the calculated responses over all given days results in the averaged response function~$R_{ij}^{(x)}(\tau)$, $x=v,q,\rho$, respectively, for each given indicator.
+We focus on the analysis of traffic responses to congestion during rush hours.
+Specifically, we examine either morning rush hours~(mr) from 06:00 to 11:00 or afternoon rush hours~(ar) from 14:00 to 19:00, depending on the individual cases to be examined.
+The time lag in Eq.~\eqref{eq22_1} is constrained to a maximum of $\tau = 300 \ \text{min}$, covering the entirety of the rush hour interval.
+To avoid random events like accidents or construction sites affecting the results, we average response functions over the specified work days in this study.
+We proceed as follows: For each case under examination, an indicator section $j$ is selected, and all given time series of velocities $v_j(t)$ are transformed into four time series of indicators $\varepsilon_j^{(y)}(t)$, with $y=0,1,2,3$, according to Eq.~\eqref{eq22_2}.
+For each day and each pair of sections~$ij$ the corresponding response functions~$\tilde{R}_{ij}^{(x)}(\tau)$ are calculated for all observables (velocity, flow and density) for all four types of indicators.
+In each case, the calculated responses are averaged over all workdays, yielding the averaged response function $R_{ij}^{(x)}(\tau)$, with $x=v,q, \rho$ respectively, for the given indicator.